api2cart/javascript-sdk/docs/ProductApi.md

 let opts = {
   'start': 0, // Number | This parameter sets the number from which you want to get entities 'count': 20, // Number | This parameter sets the entity amount that has to be retrieved.
-Max allowed count=250 'params': "name,iso3,default,avail", // String | Set this parameter in order to choose which entity fields you want to retrieve
-  'pageCursor': "", // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)
+Max allowed count=250 'pageCursor': "", // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)
+  '_default': true, // Boolean | Specifies the set of default/not default currencies
+  'avail': false, // Boolean | Specifies the set of available/not available currencies 'responseFields': "{return_message,pagination,result{currency}}", // String | Set this parameter in order to choose which entity fields you want to retrieve
+  'params': "name,iso3,default,avail", // String | Set this parameter in order to choose which entity fields you want to retrieve
-  'exclude': "name,iso3,default,avail", // String | Set this parameter in order to choose which entity fields you want to ignore.
+  'exclude': "name,iso3,default,avail" // String | Set this parameter in order to choose which entity fields you want to ignore.
 Works only if parameter `params` equal force_all
-  'responseFields': "{return_message,pagination,result{currency}}", // String | Set this parameter in order to choose which entity fields you want to retrieve
-  '_default': true, // Boolean | Specifies the set of default/not default currencies
-  'avail': false // Boolean | Specifies the set of available/not available currencies };
+};
 apiInstance.productCurrencyList(opts, (error, data, response) => {
   if (error) {